 - a solid, fixed-blade survival knife

-- a smaller, but still high-quality survival knife such as the Morakniv Companion MG (my weapon of choice)
+- a smaller, but still high-quality survival knife such as the Morakniv Companion (my weapon of choice)

 - a folding pocket knife for smaller tasks